Anshul070702/React/useEffect.md

 }, [handleClick]);
 ```

-> `useEffect` without dependencies can lead to unintentional side effects and reduced performance, so it's generally a good practice to specify dependencies when possible.
-Also, always clean up resources in the cleanup function to prevent memory leaks.
+> **`useEffect` without dependencies can lead to unintentional side effects and reduced performance, so it's generally a good practice to specify dependencies when possible.
+Also, always clean up resources in the cleanup function to prevent memory leaks.**

+>**If you think dependency array is a way to specify when you want to re-run the effect, then you're going to run into problems instead dependency array should be thought as a way to let React know about everything that the effect must watch for changes.**

 ## Cleanup in `useEffect`